graylog-labs/gelf-rb/README.md

     # Pass any object that responds to .to_hash
     n.notify!(Exception.new)

+The recommended default is to send via UDP but you can choose to send via TCP like this:

+    n = GELF::Notifier.new("127.0.0.1", 12201, "LAN", { :protocol => GELF::Protocol::TCP })

+Note that the `LAN` or `WAN` option is ignored for TCP because no chunking happens.
+(Read below for more information.)

 ### Gelf::Logger

 The Gelf::Logger is compatible with the standard Ruby Logger interface and can be used interchangeably.
-Under the hood it uses Gelf::Notifier to send log messages via UDP to Graylog2.
+Under the hood it uses Gelf::Notifier to send log messages via UDP to Graylog.

     logger = GELF::Logger.new("localhost", 12201, "WAN", { :facility => "appname" })

     logger.debug "foobar"
     logger.info "foobar"
     logger.warn "foobar"
     logger.error "foobar"
     logger.fatal "foobar"

     logger << "foobar"

+Then `WAN` or `LAN` option influences the UDP chunk size depending on if you send in your own network (LAN) or on a longer route (i.e. through the internet) and should be set accordingly.

 Since it's compatible with the Logger interface, you can also use it in your Rails application: